ntnghia1988/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_05_Lab1_Ex1_ATP_policies.md

 ### Task 3 – Create a Safe Attachment policy and turn on ATP for SharePoint, OneDrive, and Microsoft Teams

-In this task, you will, and you&#39;ll create an ATP Safe Attachments policy that will test email attachments for malware that are sent to recipients within the WWLxZZZZZZ.on microsoft.com domain.
+In this task, you will, and you&#39;ll create an ATP Safe Attachments policy that will test email attachments for malware that are sent to recipients within the M365xZZZZZZ.on microsoft.com domain.
 You will configure the policy so that if an attachment is blocked, it will be removed from the email that is sent to the recipient, and a copy of the email will be redirected to Joni Sherman for additional review.

 1. Switch back to your Client 1 VM (**LON-CL1**).
 You should still be logged into your Client 1 VM as the **LON-CL1\Admin** account, and you should be logged into Microsoft 365 as **Holly Dickson**.